Thailand

 Sala Ayutthaya:

 At its peak, Ayutthaya had around 400 temples.
 There are 41 now.
-Whilst you won't want to see them all, Ayutthaya clearly warrants more than a day trip.
+Whilst you won't want to see them all, Ayutthaya warrants more than a day trip.
 You could easily do three days.
 Naturally, I lingered a little longer.

 Wat Phra Si Sanphet: Once the largest temple in the city, in the grounds of the former Royal Palace

-Wat Mahathat: Plenty to see beyond our banyan tree Buddha
+Wat Mahathat: Plenty to see beyond our Banyan tree Buddha

 Wat Ratchaburana: Includes Ayutthaya's most spectacular prang